We are currently accepting applications for our 2nd year of this program.

 Intern Qualifications

-• Interest in developing best practices in AI-assisted software development.
+- Interest in developing best practices in AI-assisted software development (e.g GitHub Copilot, ChatGPT).

-• Strong problem-solving skills and ability to work in a collaborative research environment.
+- Strong problem-solving skills and ability to work in a collaborative team environment.

 Benefits

-• Direct involvement in a major astrophysical research initiative.
+- Direct involvement in an astrophysical software engineering initiative.

-• Learn and apply software engineering best practices in real science projects.
+- Learn and apply software engineering best practices to advance the progress of scientific research teams.

 Astronomical Software Engineering Internship advertisement: